-Section 3: If any other officer were to become unavailable, that office would be filled by the process of application and appointment (See Section 4).
+Section 3: If any other officer were to become unavailable, that office would be filled by the process of application by asking the previous candidates of that position first, and appointment (See Section 4).

-Section 4: The process of application and appointment is as follows: students that wish to fill the void in the student government would have to complete the application process.
+Section 4a: The process of application and appointment is as follows: students that wish to fill the void in the student government would have to complete the application process.
 Applications would be reviewed by an election committee and voted upon by said committee.
 This committee will consist of the ASB Executive Board, one person from each class of the position being filled, and the ASB advisor.
 The ASB Advisor will not cast a vote in the committee.